bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 - Cholesteral testing.
 - Vitamin workover test (blood work up).
 - More money on Mortgage and Credit Cards.
+- Cancel some things (subs we don't need).

 Grounding
 - Walk.
 - Yoga.
 - Meditation.
 - Hobby.

+Fitness and running
+- Want to do a 10k.
+- 5k 32 minutes.

 - Books, books and books.
 - Courses - coding/professional.